sirasmu/CommandLineFun/editing_file_from_powershell.md

 Apperantly this works because I have WSL.
 If that is the case I would like to look into something different as it would be nicer with a more standard solution for editing files from the terminal.

 ## 2017-10-18 14:57
-I just installed VIM.
-I would prefer to have Nano though because I don't feel confortable with VIM yet.
-When VIM is installed you can easily open it from command-line.
+I just installed Vim.
+I would prefer to have Nano though because I don't feel confortable with Vim yet.
+When Vim is installed you can easily open it from command-line.
 Examples:

 `vim`